clojurists-together/clojuriststogether.org/content/news/2024/2024 Q2 Funding Announcement.md

 3. Tutorials, including video tutorials.
 4. Improved error handling and schema validation.
 5. Examples gallery (mostly collected from things I've already built with it).
-6. Substial improvement to the Loft algorithm to make it more general and potentially replace a lot of union operations.
+6. Substantial improvement to the Loft algorithm to make it more general and potentially replace a lot of union operations.
 7. Addition of text support to Manifold.
 8. Three-point arcs.
 9. Bezier curves.